Robert De Niro: 2007–2016: Further film roles

 His sole project in 2007 was Matthew Vaughn's Stardust, a fantasy adventure, based on Neil Gaiman's 1999 novel of the same name.
 He plays Captain Shakespeare, the leader of a ship.
-The film was generally well received, although one critic from New York magazine thought De Niro's performance was "god-awful – yet his gung-ho spirit wins him Brownie points".
+The film was generally well received, although one critic from New York magazine thought De Niro's performance was "god-awful – yet his gung-ho spirit wins him Brownie points."
 The following year, he starred in the police procedural thriller Righteous Kill opposite Al Pacino, both playing New York City detectives who investigate serial executions of criminals who escaped justice.
 The film's response was mainly disappointing; Peter Hartlaub of San Francisco Chronicle thought the story was unoriginal and De Niro lacked energy.
 The film grossed $78 million from a budget of $60 million.
 Next, he starred in What Just Happened (2008), a satirical comedy based on Art Linson's experiences as a producer in Hollywood.
 The film was screened at the 2008 Cannes Film Festival as an out-of-competition entry.
 The Sydney Morning Herald opined that most reviewers gave the film a lukewarm reception because of the character he plays, which is "sympathetic" and quieter than his earlier roles.
 In 2009, he was cast as Frank Goode in the drama Everybody's Fine, a remake of Giuseppe Tornatore's Italian film of the same name.
-Although the film's response was equally mixed, The Guardian's critic praised De Niro for a "his first decent, watchable performance in quite a while".
+Although the film's response was equally mixed, The Guardian's critic praised De Niro for a "his first decent, watchable performance in quite a while."

 In 2010, he had a minor part as Senator John McLaughlin in the action film Machete.
 That same year, he starred in Stone opposite Milla Jovovich and Edward Norton, co-star from The Score.
 It is a crime drama where De Niro plays a manipulated parole officer.
 The film was met with a divided reception; Toronto Star's critic thought De Niro delivered a respectable performance due to Jovovich's support.
 Another critic, Jesse Cataldo from Slant Magazine noted the film's restraint and thought De Niro is repeating himself by playing the same basic characters.
-Next he starred in Little Fockers (2010), the third sequel to Meet the Parents and Meet the Fockers.
+Next he starred in Little Fockers (2010), the second sequel to Meet the Parents and Meet the Fockers.
 Despite universally negative reviews from critics, the film was a box office success, grossing over $310 million worldwide.
 In one review, The Daily Telegraph wrote "Despite the farcical script, De Niro in particular has his paterfamilias character sensitively tuned".
 That year, De Niro was cast in Edge of Darkness, but he left the project citing creative differences.
 He was replaced by Ray Winstone.